 The mason rips apart existing tiles and lays new ones, thus altering the state of the living room.

 Candy Crush needs to read your name from your profile.
 It uses your profile picture on its leader board.
-But with your permission, Instagram puts photos into your Facebook timeline every time you click a picture, thus altering timeline’s state.
+But with your permission, Instagram puts photos into your Facebook timeline every time you click a picture, thus altering timeline’s state. - Permissions are specific, such that particular clients can access only certain resources.
+The set of permissions available to a particular client is called a scope.

 Your maid gets to walk on the floors in every room.
 She also gets to use one faucet for running water.
 She gets access to the cabinets with cleaning supplies.
 But she cannot open the fridge and eat your pastry.
 The scope of her permissions supports only cleaning.